Dana Gas: Kurdistan Region of Iraq

+By April 2025, cumulative production from Khor Mor reached 500 million barrels of oil equivalent, with total investment exceeding US$3.5 billion.
+The plant supplies fuel for about 75 percent of the KRI’s electricity generation, providing power for more than six million people.
+Production in early 2025 averaged 525 million standard cubic feet per day (MMscf/d) of gas, 15,200 barrels per day of condensate, and 1,070 tonnes per day of LPG.

 Dana Gas and Crescent Petroleum struck a twenty-year gas sales agreement with the KRG in 2019, as part of Pearl Petroleum.
+This included the KM250 expansion project, which began in 2019 and was completed in 2025, and added 250 MMscf/d of processing capacity, a 50 percent increase, raising total Khor Mor output to 750 MMscf/d.

 United Arab Emirates

 In the United Arab Emirates (UAE), Dana Gas operates as offshore platform, pipeline, and onshore gas processing plant in the Zora gas field, near Sharjah.
 The company's $17 million contract for construction of the offshore platform was awarded to the Interserve subsidiary Adyard Abu Dhabi in November 2013.
 Commercial production began in 2016.
 The field yielded 2700 and 1650 oilbbl of oil equivalent per day in 2016 and 2017, respectively.

 Corporate affairs

 Sharjah-based Dana Gas is the largest non-government owned natural gas company in the Middle East, with assets in Egypt, Iraqi Kurdistan, and the UAE.
 The company is listed on the Abu Dhabi Securities Exchange.
 Dana Gas and its partner Crescent Petroleum each have a 35% stake in the Pearl Petroleum consortium.
 Crescent Petroleum is Dana Gas' largest founding shareholder, with a nearly 20% stake.